GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastalecosystems/_description.md

 ### 3. Machine Learning
 #### Training Point Attribution
 The full expanded Training Point dataset was attributed with covariate data from both the 2021 and 2022 modelling year covariate stacks.
-Training points where covariates were derived from <10 clear observations in either modelling year were removed from the relevant modelling year dataset, along with training points for the Sub-tidal Seagrass classification (see Future Work).
+Training points where covariates were derived from <10 clear observations in either modelling year were removed from the relevant modelling year dataset, along with training points for the Sub-tidal Seagrass classification (see [Future Work](./?tab=quality)).

 Both of these attributed annual Training Point datasets were then combined to form the final datasets for Model training.
 #### Model training (todo: links and expert review)
-The DEA Coastal Ecosystem Map workflow trains two random-forest classifiers for each of the seven modelled regions (link to scikitlearn Random Forest doco https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html, link to modelling regions) from the covariate-attributed stack of training data:
+The DEA Coastal Ecosystem Map workflow trains two [random-forest classifiers](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) for each of the seven [modelled regions](#regional-modelling) from the covariate-attributed stack of training data:

-- a multi-class ecosystem model (mangrove, saltmarsh and salt flat) and
+- a multi-class ecosystem model (mangrove, saltmarsh and salt flat) and;
-- an Intertidal model (intertidal and intertidal-seagrass).
+- an intertidal model (intertidal and intertidal-seagrass).

-The multi-class ecosystem model utilized all data in the training data datasets while the Intertidal model were developed using only training data points located within the DEA Intertidal Extents high confidence intertidal region (link).
+The multi-class ecosystem model utilized all data in the training data datasets while the Intertidal model were developed using only training data points located within the [DEA Intertidal Extents high confidence intertidal region](https://knowledge.dea.ga.gov.au/data/product/dea-intertidal/#core-product-layers).
 Functionally, this meant that within the bounded extents of the Intertidal modelled region, any training points included in the model that were not defined as Intertidal Seagrass were considered Intertidal.
-For a discussion on the implications of this aspect of the model classification see Intertidal Caveat section
+For a discussion on the implications of this aspect of the model classification see Intertidal [Caveat](./?tab=quality) section.

 Multi-class and binary random-forest models were fit for each region using: